Vasari Corridor (Corridoio Vasariano)

 Don't-Miss Dishes in Florence

-Access to the Vasari Corridor is only available via advance reservations as part of small-group tours led by professional tour guides, so crowds are not an issue even in summer; you can expect a quiet and nearly private visit.
-As such, space is limited and tours frequently sell out, so if visiting in spring, summer, or fall when there is more demand, be sure to book your tour ahead of time.
+Access to the Vasari Corridor is only available via advance reservations as part of small-group tours led by professional tour guides, so crowds are not an issue even in the summer; you can expect a quiet and nearly private visit.
+As such, space is limited and tours frequently sell out, so if you're visiting in the spring, summer, or fall, when there is more demand, be sure to book your tour ahead of time.

 Show all